-During winter it's really important to adjust clothing etc depending on where your baby is sleeping.
-There is absolutely no reason why your baby cannot sleep outdoors during the colder months, and in fact the SnoozeShade is just perfect for this.
-Not only will it provide a shady nook for your little one to snooze in, but it will protect against wind, light rain, winter chills and that low winter sun too.
-So if your baby does usually sleep outdoors in the pram or buggy, there really is no reason why you need to change that habit during the winter.
+During the colder months, it's really important to adjust your baby’s bedding and clothing depending on where your baby is sleeping.
+There is absolutely no reason why your baby cannot sleep outdoors in the pushchair when you’re out and about during the colder months - in fact, the SnoozeShade is just perfect for this.
+Not only will it provide a shady nook for your little one to snooze in, it will also protect against wind, light rain, winter chills and that low rays of the winter sun too.
+So, if your baby usually takes daytime naps in the pushchair, there is no reason to change that during the winter.

 Some tips to make sure baby is sleeping safely outside:

-- For a good rule of thumb, your baby needs at least one extra layer when you leave the house during the winter.
+- As a rule of thumb, your baby needs at least one extra layer than you when you leave the house during the winter.
 So if you're wearing two layers, pop a third onto baby to help maintain her body temperature.

-- Make sure your baby always wears a hat outside during the winter as so much heat is lost through the top of the head.
-And remember to remove the hat again once you're back inside.
+- Make sure your baby always wears a hat outside during the winter, as so much heat is lost through the top of the head.
+It is very important to remove the hat once you're back inside.

-- If you're using a blanket in the car, make sure you remove it once the temperature rises.
-This can happen quickly in a car when the heaters are turned up, so stay mindful of baby potentially getting too hot as you drive.
+- If you use a blanket over the car seat to get your baby to the car, make sure you remove it once the heater kicks in.
+This can happen quickly in a car as the engine warms up, so stay mindful of your baby potentially getting too hot as you drive.

-- Always trust your instincts, and keep checking baby to make sure she's warm enough as she sleeps.
-If the temperature really drops, then take her inside.
+- Always trust your instincts, and keep checking your baby to make sure she's warm enough as she sleeps – check the back of the neck rather than hands, which are naturally cooler.
+If the temperature really drops, then take her home.

 Night time sleep

 It's important to keep a check on your baby's room temperature and make adjustments if it get too hot or cold.
-An ideal room temperature is between 20-22 degrees, and you can use a nursery thermometer to keep an eye on this.
-Its also worth remembering that you don't really need many extra layers during the winter, so don't be tempted to layer up and run the risk of overheating.
-A few more indoor sleeping tips for winter:
+The ideal nursery temperature is between 16-200C - use a nursery thermometer to keep an eye on this.

-- If you're co sleeping don't use any extra layers at all, and make sure baby doesn't sleep under your duvet.
+- If you're co-sleeping, don't let your baby sleep under your duvet.
 You might want to sleep in a dressing gown so that you don't get cold!